yanshouwang/cure/README.md

 ## Features and bugs

-Since I'm not very familiar with Dart, there maybe some bus when you use it.
+Since I'm not very familiar with Dart, there maybe some bugs when you use it.

 Please file feature requests and bugs at the [issue tracker][tracker].